AndreasAugustin/actions-template-sync/README.md

     commands:
       - echo 'hi, we are within the prepull phase'
       - echo 'maybe you want to do adjustments on the local code'
+  precommit:
+    commands:
+      - echo 'hi, we are within the precommit phase'
+      - echo 'maybe you want to add further changes before the code is committed'
   prepush:
     commands:
       - echo 'hi, we are within the prepush phase'